GetCommunity/docs/principles_ask-good-questions.md

 # On Asking Good Questions

-> "Dumb" questions are better than assuming answer.
+> A "Dumb" question is better than assuming the answer.
 >
 > > Joey Grable